-What to Do When Your Child with Cerebral Palsy Has a Seizure
+What to Do When Someone with Cerebral Palsy Has a Seizure

-Even if your child does not have epilepsy, they can develop it as they get older.
+Even if your someone does not have epilepsy as a child, they can develop it as they get older.

 Many parents don’t know what to do when their child has a seizure and panic.
 Being prepared will help keep your child safe and prevent wasting time.

-Here are 5 things to do when your child has a seizure:
+Here are 5 things to do when your someone has a seizure:

-- Lay your child down on their side or stomach.
+- Lay the individual on their side or stomach.
 This will help prevent choking on saliva or vomit.
 Additionally, it will keep the child from falling over or hitting anything.

 - Make sure the individual is breathing.
 Gently clear out any vomit or saliva buildup that can make it hard to breathe.

 - Do not hold the individual down.
 Holding someone still while they are having a seizure will not stop the shaking.
-You might even cause further harm.
+In fact, it can cause further harm.

 - Do not put anything in their mouth.
-Giving your child medication or water before they are fully conscious may result in choking.
+Giving an individual medication or water before they are fully conscious may result in choking.

 - Keep track of how long the seizure lasts.
-If it continues past 5 minutes or if your child remains unconscious, get emergency medical care.
+If the seizure lasts over 5 minutes or if the individual remains unconscious, seek emergency medical care.